Bipshark/computahsecuhritu/README.md

 * Reduce consequence
 * Reduce likelihood

+## OS Security
+#### Layers of a computer system
+1. Applications
+2. Services
+3. Operating System
+4. OS Kernel
+5. Hardware

+- The security of a layer could be compromised by attacks from lower levels.

-## The basis of OS protection is separation.
+#### The basis of OS protection is separation.
 The separation can be of four different kinds:
 * Physical: physical objects, such as CPU’s, printers, etc.
 * Temporal: execution at different times
 * Logical: domains, each user gets the impression that she is ”alone” in the system
-' Cryptographic: hiding data, so that other users cannot understand them
+* Cryptographic: hiding data, so that other users cannot understand them

+####Trusted OS Concepts
+* Kernel - Performs the lowest level functions
+* Security Kernel - Enforces the security mechanisms of the entire OS
+* Reference Monitor (RM) - Part of the Security Kernel that controls access to objects
+* Trusted Computing Base (TCB) - Is everything in the OS necessary to enforce the security policy

 ## Nice links
 http://www.slideshare.net/aouyang/2-security-architecturedesign-11860029